 Sales and Use Tax

-Most states collect sales tax on purchases of certain products or services.
-A retail seller is responsible for collecting sales tax from their buyers and remitting it to the state.
-Sales tax is paired with use tax, which applies to taxable purchases for which the seller did not charge sales tax, typically items purchased from an out-of-state retailer.
-Use tax applies to the same items as sales tax, and is remitted directly by the buyer.
+Most states collect sales or use tax on purchases of certain products or services.
+A retail seller collects sales tax from their buyers and remits it to the state, while the buyer pays use tax directly to the state on taxable purchases where the seller was not required to charge sales tax.
 The IRS does not collect sales or use tax.

 Each state has its own rules for determining its sales tax base: which items are taxed and which are not.
 Many states collect sales tax on prepared meals at a restaurant, but not on groceries.
 Some tax digital products such as eBooks or music, which are exempt from sales tax in other states.
 In some states, services are only taxed if they are tied to the purchase of taxable items, such as labor charges for installing equipment.

-New Mexico, Arizona, and several other states impose a "gross receipts" tax in place of a standard retail sales tax.
-This is a type of franchise tax calculated based on a percentage of a company's gross sales revenue, regardless of the items sold.
-Officially, gross receipts tax is paid by the seller, but is often passed onto the buyer.
-The state of Washington, which does not collect income tax, imposes both gross receipts tax and sales tax.
+New Mexico and Arizona collect a gross receipts tax in place of a standard retail sales tax.
+This is a type of franchise tax calculated based on a percentage of a company's gross sales revenue to in-state customers, regardless of the items sold.
+Unlike sales tax, gross receipts tax is officially paid by the seller, though the costs are often passed onto the buyer.

 Fast and Easy 4 Step Tax Relief